Analysis | The Knicks are rolling and everyone is happy except their coach, who’s never happy

 Yet there were the long-suffering fans of the New York Knicks on Saturday, dancing in the Manhattan streets to celebrate two months of basketball that still feel too good to be true.
 The Knicks somehow enter March on a three-game winning streak and with an 18-17 record, good enough for the No. 4 seed in the Eastern Conference.
 A year ago, by contrast, they were 18-42 — one game out of the East’s basement — and only beginning to pick up the pieces after firing their coach and president.
-Rather than slogging through another aimless rebuilding campaign, the Knicks are above .500 after 35 games for just the third time in the last 20 years and threatening to make the playoffs for the first time since 2013.
+Rather than slogging through another aimless rebuilding campaign, the Knicks are above .500 after 35 games for just the third time in the past 20 years and threatening to make the playoffs for the first time since 2013.

-Sharp turnarounds like this are usually driven by superstar acquisitions, but the Knicks barely made a peep in free agency.
+Sharp turnarounds such as this are usually driven by superstar acquisitions, but the Knicks barely made a peep in free agency.
 They went more than nine months between games because they weren’t invited to the Disney World bubble, and their biggest offseason acquisition was Tom Thibodeau, the veteran coach known for his gruff intensity.

 Indeed, Thibodeau’s fingerprints are all over New York’s improvement.
 This has long been his identity: unglamorous, demanding, defensive-minded and obsessed with the here and now.
-After the Knicks put away the Detroit Pistons on Sunday to claim their seventh win in their last nine games, Thibodeau stuck to his familiar script, whether he was asked about the recent play of center Nerlens Noel or about his team's performance relative to history.
+After the Knicks put away the Detroit Pistons on Sunday to claim their seventh win in their past nine games, Thibodeau stuck to his familiar script, whether he was asked about the recent play of center Nerlens Noel or about his team’s performance relative to history.

 “One, I’m never happy.
 Two, I always think we can do better,” Thibodeau said.
 “It’s a proud organization.
 I was here during the 1990s.
 That doesn’t have anything to do with today.
 Just like I don’t want us looking ahead, I don’t want us looking behind.
 Our focus has to be exactly on what’s in front of us.”